 You can read more about the crowd.properties file.

 Step 3.
 Configuring your Spring Security Application to Use the Crowd Spring Security Connector

 There are two ways you can integrate your application with Crowd:

-- Centralized user management: The user repository available to your application will be the user repository allocated to your application via Crowd.
-This means that your application will use the centralized user repository for retrieving user details as well as performing authentication.
+- Centralised user management: The user repository available to your application will be the user repository allocated to your application via Crowd.
+This means that your application will use the centralised user repository for retrieving user details as well as performing authentication.

 First, you will need to add the Crowd client application context to wire up the Crowd beans that manage the communication to Crowd.
 You can do this by including the

 crowd-integration-client-soap.jar.
 For example, if you are configuring Spring using a context listener, you can add the following parameter in your your Spring Security application's

 The following sections assume that you have the Spring Security schema mapped to the